 - 1. What is the relation between faith and hope? - "Now faith is the substance of things hoped for, the evidence of things not seen."
 Heb.
-11:1. - 2.
+11: 1. - 2.
 Why were the Scriptures written? - "For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the Scriptures might have hope."
 Rom.
-15: 4. - 3.
+15:4. - 3.
 Why should God's wonderful works be rehearsed to the children? - "We will not hide them from their children, showing to the generation to come the praises of the Lord, and His strength, and His wonderful works that He hath done. . . .
 That they might set their hope in God, and not forget the works of God, but keep His commandments."
 Ps.
 78: 4-7. - 4.
-In what condition are those who are without Christ? - "Wherefore remember, that ye being in time past Gentiles in the flesh, . . . that at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world."
-Eph.
-2:11, 12.
+In what condition are those who are without Christ? - "Wherefore remember, that ye being in time past Gentiles in the flesh, . . . that at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers [86]